 “Amber” (Copyright 2013)

 “Amber” came to me on an airplane in April 2013.
 I was headed back to the East Coast US after my tour on Oahu in Hawaii, and I was pondering a huge life choice: give up everything and move to New Zealand, or stay in the States.
 Eventually, and somewhat last minute, I decided to move.
 The decision was one of the most heart-wrenching and difficult ones I’ve ever had to make.
-The sacrifices that go along with such a huge change affected me for years, and still do to this day.
-I don’t subscribe to the “No regrets” mantra that some do; this concept, to me, requires a lack of conscience.
+The sacrifices that go along with such a huge change affected me for years.
+I don’t subscribe to the “No regrets” mantra that some do; to me, that concept requires a lack of conscience.
 Regret runs deep in me over my decision.
 But so do solace and joy.

 Amber is the color of the sunset in the west.